 You should aim to have done a full run of the show in front of all technical personnel about a week before the start of the get-in.
 This allows them to adjust their designs to the final form the show will take, and as such, the show must essentially be ready to put on stage, from the director's perspective, by this point.
 All scene transitions and blocking should be complete, and the full run should run from start to finish without stopping.
-A few days later, once technicians have been given a chance to adjust their designs, the Deputy Stage Manager (DSM) should run a 'paper tech', in which the technicians run through each of their cues with the director present, explaining exactly when the operators will need to be cued by the DSM.
+On large scale shows, once technicians have been given a chance to adjust their designs, the Deputy Stage Manager (DSM) should run a 'paper tech', in which the technicians run through each of their cues with the director present, explaining exactly when the operators will need to be cued by the DSM.
 On shows without a DSM, the Production Manager (PM) should oversee the paper tech, and technicians should describe their cues to the director, to make sure their placement and content fits in with the director's vision of the show.

 Step 8: show week

 Your marketing for the production should not slow down until the end of the run.
 Especially given that student audiences tend to buy their tickets at the last minute, you may find that you will sell a large proportion of your tickets during show week itself, particularly in smaller venues.
-This is not a reason to be complacent, however, and advance ticket sales should be considered very carefully as an indicator of how well a show is going to sell.

 Step 9: Post-show